Smart Gardening to support monarchsDOWNLOAD FILE

 January 6, 2017 - Author: Duke Elsner

 The annual migratory flights of monarch butterflies are one of the most amazing behaviors in the insect world.
 Millions of adult monarchs from across the eastern United States and Canada overwinter at a few select forest sites in central Mexico.
 An alarming decline in the number of butterflies that complete this migration in recent years has been documented.
-Overwintering populations during 2011-2015 averaged 25 percent of the population averages for 2000-2005.
-The weakest year, 2013, was only 8 percent of the 2000-2005 average.
+Overwintering populations during 2011-2015 averaged 25% of the population averages for 2000-2005.
+The weakest year, 2013, was only 8% of the 2000-2005 average.

 A combination of natural and human-influenced factors have been linked to the drop in monarch numbers.
 There are fewer caterpillar host plants (milkweed) available and land development is making habitat unsuitable.
 Climate patterns and extreme weather such as severe droughts in the United States and unusual winter storms in Mexico have killed many monarchs.
 Several governmental agencies, researchers and private groups have responded with targeted research, land management plans, educational programs and funding to understand the contributing factors and support monarch butterfly conservation efforts.